 William L. Finley, Pacific Coast agent for the National Association of Audubon Societies, will give an illustrated lecture at the Forest Hills Theatre on Feb.
 2. His subject will be "Ramblings of a Naturalist from the Gulf to the Roof of the Rockies."
 The lecturer comes under the auspices of the Audubon Society.
-The entertainment will pices of the Audubon Society.
 The entertainment will begin promptly at 7 o'clock and will close at 9 o'clock, so that people may also attend the Choral Club card party.
 Admission will be 50 cents each.